datacarpentry/astronomy-python/_episodes/01-query.md

 3. Writing a query and sending it to the server, and finally

 4. Downloading the response from the server as an Astropy `Table`.

+In the next lesson we will extend these queries to select a particular region of the sky.

 ## Best practices